Batch Service REST API Versioning

 Resultof a task.
 See here for more details.

-- This enables the often requested scenario of performing a server-side query to find all tasks which failed.
+- This enables the often requested scenario of performing a server-side query to find all tasks that failed.

 - [Breaking] Removed the